 In Peking, United States Secretary of State Cyrus Vance has held his second day of talks with Chinese foreign minister Huang Hua.

-In Peking, United States Secretary of State Cyrus Vance has held his second day of talks with Chinese foreign minister Huang Hua.
+Background: In Peking, United States Secretary of State Cyrus Vance has held his second day of talks with Chinese foreign minister Huang Hua.
 The Americans are hoping the discussions may pave the way towards full diplomatic relations between the two countries.

 SYNOPSIS: When they began their talks on Monday (22nd August) the American Secretary of State reviewed his government's foreign policy for Mr. Hua.
 American officials said the Chinese foreign minister listened without comment, and it wasn't clear whether Mr Hua would follows with his own review of China's policies.

 During the second round of meeting, Mr. Vance covered American attitudes towards Latin America and Africa.
 The talks were regarded as being exploratory, since Mr. Vance is the first high-ranking member of President Carter's administration to visit China.